evelyn-verah/cloud-expenditure-optimization/README.md

 - **Anomaly & Failure Detection**: Models that identified cloud failures can also detect unusual transaction patterns or predict outages in financial systems.
 - **Secure Resource Allocation**: Clustering methods guide where to focus monitoring—whether on high-cost workloads or high-risk transaction segments.
 - **Resilience Forecasting**: Time-series models anticipate peak demand, ensuring systems remain reliable during critical periods (e.g., payroll cycles or holiday     transfers).
 - **Continuous Oversight**: Dashboards enable stakeholders to track performance, compliance, and emerging risks in real time.

+## LICENSE
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Acknowledgements
+- **Cardinal Peak LLC** – for providing the opportunity and context for this work
+- **Open-source community** – especially contributors to Python libraries such as  [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/),  [scikit-learn](https://scikit-learn.org/), [statsmodels (https://www.statsmodels.org/), and [Matplotlib](https://matplotlib.org/)
+- **Visualization inspiration** – principles from [Tableau](https://www.tableau.com/) guided dashboard design
+- **Mentors, peers, and reviewers** – whose feedback strengthened the design and documentation